david-boydell/content-metadata-api-automation-test/README.md

 ## Caveats
 1. I have not used `Given` in my feature files or step definition files, this is intentional.
-2. Scenario 6 verifies the Date header to within 1 second, rather than exactly, to reduce potential flaky behaviour.
-3. I have included eslint and prettier.
+2. I have included eslint and prettier.
 If this interferes with your set up please uninstall.